pgrange/bash_unit/README.md

 *eval* the command and asserts it does not fail.
-If the the command returns a status code different from 0, the test fails and the optional message is diplayed.
+If the the command returns a status code different from 0, the test fails, the stderr output of the tested command is displayed before the optional message is diplayed.

     assert_fail <command> [message]